Arthur Lange: Life and career

 In the 1910s, Lange was active as a songwriter, collaborating frequently with lyricist Andrew B. Sterling and publishing with the Joe Morris Music Company.
 During the first half of the 1920s Lange recorded abundantly for Cameo Records.
 His 1923 orchestra, which also played the Cinderella Ballroom on Broadway and included trumpeters Earl Oliver and Tommy Gott, was at the end of that year bought by young well-to-do bandleader Roger Wolfe Kahn, and it is not known whether the recordings Lange made after this point and up to 1926 were still made by these musicians (Kahn himself did not start recording under his own name for Victor Records until March 1925) or by another group.

 His 1928 recordings for Pathé Records were, however, almost certainly made by other unknown personnel.
 Though Lange himself played both piano and banjo he seems (with the exception of a recording by his "Lange trio" in 1922) to have acted only as conductor and arranger on his band recording dates.

+Lange arranged the musical score for the segment featuring Buster Keaton in The Hollywood Revue.

 Census records show that Lange shared a residence in the Hollywood Hills in 1930 with Ray Heindorf, who would go on to win three Academy Awards.

 Lange was a prolific arranger of dance band orchestrations during the 1920s.
 His "stock" orchestrations were in use by many bands of the day.
 Lange wrote "Arranging for the Modern Dance Orchestra" which was the definitive work of its day (published Robbins Music, 1926).